skhiearth/Predicting-Credit-Card-Approvals-with-Logistic-Regression/README.md

 The dataset used in this project is the [Credit Card Approval dataset](http://archive.ics.uci.edu/ml/datasets/credit+approval) from the UCI Machine Learning Repository.

 Citation: Dua, D. and Graff, C. (2019).
-UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
+[UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
 Irvine, CA: University of California, School of Information and Computer Science.